 Who invented Bitcoin?

-Nobody knows who invented Bitcoin or at least not now even after bitcoin was invented in 2009.
+Nobody knows who designed Bitcoin or at least not now even after bitcoin was invented in 2009.

-Satoshi Nakamoto is the name of the person or group of people who released the original Bitcoin white paper in 2008 and worked on the original Bitcoin software that was released in 2009.
+Satoshi Nakamoto is the name of the person or group of people who published the original Bitcoin white paper in 2008 and worked on the original Bitcoin software that was released in 2009.

-The Bitcoin protocol requires that users register a birthday when registering; the person named Satoshi Nakamoto registers and records April 5 as the date of birth.
+The Bitcoin protocol dictates that users register a birthday when registering; the person named Satoshi Nakamoto registers and records April 5 as the date of birth.